cosmingherghel/cosmingherghel.github.io/index.md

 #If the pasword will expire after 4 days post user Object details to a PHP
 #script that sends the notiffication.
 #The script uses the HTTP POST to PHP request method as integration of
-#direct email message management module of PS may fail with some smtp servers
+#direct email message management as mail module of PS may fail with some smtp servers
 #with hightened security.
 ########################################